GriffinPvPs/A.L.I.C.E/README.md

 ```

-Other commands you may teach A.L.I.C.E by saying something I.E "im sad" now A.L.I.C.E will ask you a couple of questions you will tell A.L.I.C.E what to say in response to you saying "im sad"
+Other commands you may teach A.L.I.C.E by saying something I.E "im sad" now A.L.I.C.E will ask you a couple of questions you will tell A.L.I.C.E what to say in response to you saying "im sad".
+You may send suggestions, bug reports, etc to AliceAISuggestions@gmail.com